What Is a Condenser Microphone? How Do They Work?

 Condenser microphones, also known as “capacitor microphones,” are commonly used in recording studios due to their high fidelity and precision.
 Condenser microphones are ideal for recording vocals and high-frequency sounds.

-A condenser microphone is similar to a capacitor but with additional features.
-A capacitor is a passive electrical component that temporarily stores energy in an electric field.
-A capacitance in a capacitor is created by two parallel plates.
+- A capacitor is a passive electrical component that temporarily stores energy in an electric field.
+Two parallel plates create a capacitance in a capacitor.
 As the distance between two things gets smaller, their ability to hold an electric charge, or capacitance, goes up.

-The diaphragm of a condenser microphone is suspended from a solid plate and weighs very little.
+- The diaphragm of a condenser microphone is suspended from a solid plate and weighs very little.
 The diaphragm moves in response to sound wave pressure.
 When sound waves strike the diaphragm, it vibrates, changing the distance between the plates.
 The resulting capacitance change represents the electrical representation of the acoustic energy from the input source.

 Simply put, a microphone records the pressure fluctuations in the air caused by the membrane’s vibration against the capsule’s metal backplate (the sound waves).
 To record the difference in pressure between the diaphragm and the backplate (capacitance), a voltage is applied, amplified, and then turned into a representation of sound waves in the recording device or software.